fluteds/batch/readme.md

 ## Bash

 - Finger SDF - Fetches user info and checks online status of all users
-- Stop/Start SSH Tunnel - Bash version of the Powershell - Starts/Stops a SSH tunnel for tilde.town using port 6667 for IRC
+- Start SSH Tunnel - Bash version of the Powershell - Starts/Stops a SSH tunnel for tilde.town using port 6667 for IRC
 - Kill Process - Lists and kills all `code-insiders-b` processes, then verifies if none remain
+- Radio - Select and play a defined radio station via MPV

 ## Windows